What Is Predatory Lending?

 What is predatory lending?

 Predatory lending financially harms the consumer through unfair, abusive or coercive practices.
-Common indicators of predatory lending practices generally include very high interest rates and short repayment periods, which when combined can make a loan incredibly difficult to pay back.
+Common indicators of predatory lending practices generally include very high interest rates and short repayment periods, which can make a loan incredibly difficult to repay.

-- Triple-digit interest rates.
-Before you agree to anything, look over your loan agreement with a fine-toothed comb to determine the annual percentage rate (APR) and any fees you’re expected to pay.
+- Triple-digit interest rates and fees: Before you agree to anything, look over your loan agreement with a fine-tooth comb to determine the annual percentage rate (APR) and any fees you’re expected to pay.
 With payday loans, APRs can get as high as 400%.

-- Short repayment terms.
-Payday loans have two-week repayment periods, and car title loans can have 30-day repayment periods.
+- Short repayment terms: Payday loans have two-to-four-week repayment periods, and car title loans can have 30-day repayment periods.
 This may not be sufficient time to repay the money borrowed.

-- Lack of transparency around cost.
-If you can’t determine a loan’s APR by looking into the loan agreement, that’s a red flag.
+- Lack of transparency: If you can’t determine a loan’s APR by looking into the loan agreement, that’s a red flag.
 Lenders may try to sneak additional fees into the agreement, as well.

-- High-risk collateral to secure the loan.
-A small loan with expensive collateral isn’t a good mix.
-If you can’t repay your secured car title loan, the lender may be able to repossess your vehicle to make up for lost money.
+- High-risk collateral: Small loans and expensive collateral aren’t a good combo.
+If you can’t repay your secured car title loan, the lender may be able to repossess your vehicle to make up lost money.

-- Loan flipping to repay the loan.
-Loan flipping is when the borrower cannot repay a loan and needs to “roll over” their current loan into a new loan, which incurs additional fees and begins a cycle of debt that’s hard to escape.
+- Loan flipping: Loan flipping happens when the borrower cannot repay a loan and needs to “roll over” their current loan into a new one, which incurs additional fees and begins a cycle of debt that’s hard to escape.

 Common forms of predatory lending include payday loans and car title loans, although some small-dollar installment loans and other types of lending may also involve predatory practices.

-These small-dollar loans let consumers borrow money they need immediately before they get their next paycheck.
+These small-dollar loans offer consumers access to quick cash to bridge the gap until their next paycheck.
 Payday loans are popular among consumers who are struggling financially because they don’t require a credit check — just a government-issued ID, a bank account and proof of income.